srevn/dotta/README.md

 ### 6. Bidirectional Sync

-Unlike many dotfile managers that only deploy *from* repository *to* filesystem, Dotta supports the reverse:
+Unlike many dotfile managers that only deploy *from* repository *to* filesystem, dotta supports the reverse:

 ```bash
 # Update profiles with modified files from filesystem